tessabirt/Final-Project-Explore/README.md

 -   shiny_demo.md - A walk through of creating a shiny application (using data from Week 4 geospatial).
 [Accompanying video here.](https://youtu.be/w0HHi8yQkmM)

--   quarto_website.qmd - Draft a personal website in Quarto (*note that this lesson was created in a Quarto doc, and its similarity to R Markdown!*).
+-   quarto_website.md - Draft a personal website in Quarto (*note that this lesson was created in a Quarto doc, and its similarity to R Markdown!*).
 [Accompanying video here.](https://youtu.be/af-7OZnmOJ4)

--   rmarkdown_demo.Rmd - Tips and tricks for customizing R Markdown and creating dynamic reports (no video).
+-   rmarkdown_demo.md - Tips and tricks for customizing R Markdown and creating dynamic reports (no video).

--   bookdown_demo.Rmd - Draft a `bookdown` site to host multiple R Markdown reports/blogs.
+-   bookdown_demo.md - Draft a `bookdown` site to host multiple R Markdown reports/blogs.
 [Accompanying video here.](https://youtu.be/1N3EZ7lyeyA)